 You’re almost done!
 All that’s left is to open the four doors and clear the level, right?
 Not so fast — aren’t you forgetting your Stone?
 Remember: the goal requires Mario to hold the Stone, so grab it from the hub and dash through the doors — the goalbox will be awaiting you at the end.

 And that’s it for Stone of Destiny!
 Your reward is a meaty 300 coins — use it well!
-In the meantime, let us know in the comments below if you have any further questions.
+Let us know in the comments below if you have any further questions, but in the meantime, check out our Super Mario Maker 2 Story Mode Guide!